crystalbit/async-delay-planner/README.md

 # async-delay-planner
 A module for planning delays for a series of function runs

+Version 2 now has breaking changes:
+- no speedup as was in version 1;
+- default threshold is Infinity, 0 isn't interpreted as "no threshold";
+- if possible delay is over threshold, function hold promise rejects.

 # aim
 Imagine we have a function which is limited to have minimum intervals between each next run (e.g. API endpoint which can be touched max.
 15 times a second, so the min. interval is 1/15 s).